 Georgia murder suspect on the run for 22 years is caught in El Salvador

-An alleged fugitive wanted for murder who’s been on the run for 22 years has been captured in El Salvador, the FBI’s Atlanta field office announced Wednesday.
+A fugitive wanted for murder who’s been on the run for 22 years has been captured in El Salvador, the FBI’s Atlanta field office announced Wednesday.

 Hector Ulises Garay, 51, was taken into custody Tuesday in the Central American country, where he was believed to be living.